Hermes Europe: Criticism

-Parliamentary history, claims of exploitation, poor working conditions, and GMB Union criticism of Evri

 Andy McDonald MP raised concerns to Darren Jones MP, Business, Energy and Industrial Strategy Committee Chair, via a letter dated 28 May 2021, stating "It is an outrage that working people are receiving no recompense for hours of their labour, or seeing enforced reductions to their pay with the threat of redundancy.
 Furthermore, the number of hours that Hermes drivers are made to work to make ends meet is not only a moral outrage but a very dangerous safety concern for the wider public as well as the drivers themselves."
 The letter from Mr McDonald contained several courier testimonies.

 In June 2021 Andy McDonald MP raised allegations of exploitative working practices with regard to 'free sorting'.
 The Guardian had already reported that some couriers felt they had to work for free, sorting parcels so they could start their rounds on time.
 One manager told Mr McDonald that the company had refused to hire enough sorters at some of its Delivery Units, meaning that couriers had to sort out packages.

 Mick Rix of the GMB union stated "We're trying to get to the bottom of why this is happening and why there seems to be this expectancy.
 Because Hermes is a multimillion-pound operation at the end of the day and it can afford to put these things in place."